Afia Walking Tree

 Afro-Puerto Rican Bomba

-Dancing the Drum (Saturday and Sunday)
+Dancing the Drum (Friday and Saturday)

 In the tradition of Afro-Puerto Rican Bomba, the interaction/conversation between the dancer and the drummer is key.
 This is an improvised conversation and friendly challenge led by the dancer whose movements the lead drummer (Subidora(or) interprets.
 The dancer is inspired by the song and/or rhythm and enters the Batey (circle/cypher that Bomba happens in) and tells their story by way of their dance, an improvised set of movements that the lead drum person interprets in real time.
 Students will see this interaction modeled and learn how to start this conversation with the dancer in the Rhythms of Sica and Yuba.
 (With Denise Solis and Ansarys Andino)

-Improvising language in 6/8 Bomba Rhythms (Monday)
+Improvising language in 6/8 Bomba Rhythms (Sunday)

 El subidor me llama (Call and Response phrases on the drum)